 - Cruise on Achensee from Pertisau to Scholastika

-Today we take a picturesque drive through the Tyrol, stopping at the lovely small market town of Hall and cruising across the Achensee from Pertisau to Scholastika.
-Hall is a picturesque trading town which, from the 13th century, prospered by mining salt.
-The importance of its salt industry, which exported goods as far as Switzerland, the Black Forest, and the Rhine valley, is reflected in Hall’s coat of arms, which shows two lions holding a cask of salt.
+Today we take a picturesque drive through the Tyrol, stopping at the lovely small market town of Hall in Tirol and cruising across the Achensee from Pertisau to Scholastika.
+Hall in Tirol is a picturesque trading town which, from the 13th century, prospered by mining salt.
+The importance of its salt industry, which exported goods as far as Switzerland, the Black Forest, and the Rhine valley, is reflected in the town’s coat of arms, which shows two lions holding a cask of salt.
 Under the Habsburg Monarchy, in the 15th and 16th centuries the town became one of the most important towns in the Empire.
 This period saw the construction of many of the churches, monasteries and convents that still shape its appearance.
-Today Hall has the biggest intact old town in the western part of Austria.
+Today Hall in Tirol has the largest intact old town in the western part of Austria.

-After enjoying a walking tour of Hall, we drive to Pertisau for lunch at a local restaurant overlooking the lake.
+After enjoying a walking tour of Hall in Tirol, we drive to Pertisau for lunch at a local restaurant overlooking the lake.
 Achensee is an alpine lake and Austria’s largest, that is located between the Karwendel Mountain Range and the Bavarian Alps.
-It has a maximum depth of 133 metres and is so clear, its water almost drinkable, that you can see 10 metres below the surface.
 A cruise from Pertisau to Scholastika offers magnificent alpine panoramas.
 After cruising the lake, we return to Innsbruck where the evening will be at leisure.
 (Overnight Innsbruck) BL

 Day 16: Thursday 30 September, Innsbruck